teo2001-repos/dotcms-solutions-architect-teo/README.md

 1. Navigate to the homepage to see a list of available blogs.
 2. Click on a blog link to view its detailed content.
-3. Browse through the product promotions section to view various products.# React Blog and Promo Application
+3. Browse through the product promotions section to view various products.